1st year u/g students, 2nd year u/g students, 3rd year u/g students

-- Testing microscopes and algorithms developed at the ICS, tracking organelles- Their lab has developed an algorithm for 3D modelling and tracking of cell organelles and their images by an optical system of a transmission light microscope.
-The goal of this project is to develop and use 3D polygraphy for printing mass models of these organelles and their images by the microscope and find the trajectory of organelles' movement.
-The project aim is to develop a method of 3D polygraphy for printing mass models of cell organelles and draw the trajectories of moveable organelles.
+Testing microscopes and algorithms for 3D reconstruction of cell interior and tracking organelles developed at the ICS - Their lab has developed an algorithm for 3D modelling and tracking of cell organelles and their images by an optical system of a transmission light microscope.
+This project introduces image processing techniques based on information entropy approach.
+The results of the 3D reconstruction can be compared with the results obtained by atomic force microscopy.
+The goal of this project is to develop and use 3D polygraphy for printing mass models of these organelles and their images by the microscope.